ticktok-io/ticktok-clojure-client/README.md

 To stop listening for new ticks, call ticktok with `:close`.

-### Replace callback for given clock
+### Replace callback of a given clock

 It's now (1.0.6+) possible to swap callback for a registered clock.
-When calling `(ticktok :schedule)` with the same clock but with new callback, ticktok swaps the consuming callback for the given clock.
+When calling `(ticktok :schedule)` with the same clock but with different callback, ticktok swaps the consuming callback:

 ```clojure